JewBelong: Reception and vandalism

 JewBelong has gained some notoriety for its "edgy" advertisements, particularly billboards.

 JewBelong posted on Instagram: "Trust Me.
 If Israel Wanted to Commit Genocide in Gaza, It Could."
 Slates Emily Tamkin's called the post "menacing."
 JewBelong ultimately deleted the post the same day.

 In 2023, JewBelong funded billboard ads that said, "You don't have to go to law school to know that anti-Zionism is antisemitism."
 In Berkeley, California, the billboards were subsequently vandalized with the phrases, "Jews4FreePalestine" and "Free Palestine".
 An anonymous anti-Zionist group claimed credit for vandalizing the billboard with anti-Israel graffiti.
 The Berkeley Police Department investigated the incident as a hate crime.

 In 2024, JewBelong posted billboards near San Diego State University that referenced the 2024 pro-Palestinian protests on university campuses.
 One said "Remember when college was for losing your virginity, not your mind?"
-A community member who declined to give his last name to CBS8 San Diego said "I think it’s inappropriate.
+One community member, who declined to give their last name to CBS8 San Diego, said "I think it’s inappropriate.
 Not Judaism or anything.
-I just think having that there that’s the wrong message personally."
+I just think having that there that’s the wrong message personally," while another person interviewed, Anthony Lovio, Blind Speed said, "I think it’s a good thing hopefully it reflects positives on the community."
 The rabbi at the Chabad House at SDSU said "I feel like maybe there could be a better way to really explain what is actually happening."

+In January 2026, a billboard JewBelong posted in Los Angeles, near UCLA, that read "Being Jewish shouldn't require campus security," was vandalized with graffiti that read "End Zionism!"
+The LAPD investigated the incident as a felony hate crime.